Joseph Duveen, 1st Baron Duveen: In popular culture

 According to The New Yorker, the character played by Adrien Brody in Wes Anderson's The French Dispatch is inspired by Duveen.

 A popular Broadway play called Lord Pengo by S. N. Behrman and starring Charles Boyer was staged in 1962; the title character was clearly based on Duveen.

+In novel "Sherlock Holmes and the Real Thing" (2025) by Nicholas Meyer main villain, art dealer, according to preface is based on Duveen.